FedhiJob/FedhiJob/README.md

 Next.js, React, TypeScript, Tailwind CSS

-A passionate 4th-year Software Engineering student at Jimma University with focus on frontend development.
+A 4th year passionate Software Engineering student at Jimma University with focus on frontend development.
 I specialize in building clean, responsive, and high-performance web applications using Next.js, React, TypeScript, and TailwindCSS.
 I believe technology should serve people with purpose, creativity, and impact.
 Working on meaningful projects like FeyerTrading has strengthened my commitment to using code to solve real problems and create opportunities.

 ---